Kazablan (1973 film): Plot

 When Kazablan and Rachel return from Jerusalem, the police are waiting to arrest him for stealing the money, after it was discovered that the box in which it was kept was empty.
 Mr. Feldman and all the residents of the neighbourhood are all convinced that Kazablan is the thief, and only Rachel believes that he is innocent.
 When she insists on this to her father he slaps her, prompting her to run away from him to the beach (the song "I'm so scared").

 Kazablan is in custody and awaiting questioning.
-The investigating officer who arrives turns out to be Josh, Kazablan's commander in the army (Misha Ashrov), whose life he saved in battle.
+The investigating officer who arrives turns out to be Josh, Kazablan's commander in the army, whose life he saved in battle.
 The meeting between the two is charged and Kazablan tells him in frustration and resentment about his loneliness and his disappointment that his former friends from the army, with whom he fought shoulder to shoulder in the war and one of whose life he saved in the middle of the inferno by carrying him on his back, have not remained in contact with him at all.
 Josh tells him that he should ignore that and that he shouldn't care about invitations he does or doesn't receive from those who were his squadmates.

 In the meantime, the Jama'ah take care of the renovation of the neighbourhood, and bring trucks, materials, an architect and an engineer.
 All the residents of the neighbourhood mobilize and carry out the renovation.
 When the municipal inspectors come to begin the demolition of the neighbourhood, the engineer gives them his opinion that the buildings of the neighbourhood are now stable and there is no need to demolish them.

 Meanwhile, Josh continues his investigation, but Kazablan refuses to say he didn't take the money.
 Despite this, and despite the fact that his fingerprints were found on the box (because he pushed it further into the hiding place), Josh decides to release Kazablan.

 Kazablan returns to Jaffa and on the way realizes that he must free himself from the feeling of bitterness and inferiority (the song "Get off of me Kazablan").
 He goes straight to Janus's shop, where he finds him together with Rachel who has come to tell Janus that she knows he is the thief.
 Kazablan takes Rachel out, and also beats Janus's two assistants who had attacked him.
 The helpers run away, but the Jama'ah are waiting for them to avenge the attack.
 Kazablan is left alone with Janus in the store, hits him and demands to know where the money is.
 After a few minutes, Kazablan throws Janos out with a shoe box in Janos's hands containing the stolen money, and his guilt is proven in front of all the residents of the neighbourhood.
 The police arrive and arrest Janus, and Josh invites Kazablan to his house on the weekend.